karajensen/course-projects/AIEAdvancedDiploma/PhysicsForGames/PhysicsForGames/Readme.txt

 - Fix crash in AIE renderer when lots of spheres are added
-- Add collision detection sphere-box
+- Sphere-box collision cull to plane ends
 - Add pool cue where mouse is

 =================================================================